sethmichel/PostGres_WAL_Reader_And_Replicator/README.md

     - get the most recent lsn so we can figure out our starting place
     - start the WAL source stream by connecting to the db (start that async iterator)
     - check sink stuff is all correct
+    - create the async generator which is used by apply_manager.py to actually get the wal results in a loop

 the key is the run_apply_loop() code. that loop is basically the data pipeline